Pink Lady America

 On May 28, 1996, Brandt’s Fruit Trees, Inc. was given registration in the United States for the trade name Pink Lady® and therefore made history by introducing the first branded apple in the produce industry.

 In the year 1999, Brandt’s Fruit Trees, Inc. found it appropriate to grant Pink Lady USA, LLC (later to become Pink Lady America, LLC) the exclusive rights to use the Pink Lady® trademark and logo with promotional and advertising products.
 Such licensing was necessary due to the increased demand for Pink Lady® branded apples and secondary products such as juice, apple chips, and apple slices.
-Pink Lady America has since been additionally tasked with the administration of import and export licenses for Pink Lady® branded products as well as the invoicing for such shipments.
+In addition, Pink Lady America assists with the administration of import and export licenses for Pink Lady® branded products.

 The Pink Lady® trade name was originally developed and implemented to use with the Cripps Pink cv.
-Now the trade name covers a number of selections that originated from the Cripps Pink cv. and have passed the test of the brand promise and met the rigorous standards required to use the Pink Lady® name.
+Now the trade name covers a number of selections that originated from the Cripps Pink cv. that have passed the test of the brand promise and met the rigorous standards required to use the Pink Lady® name.
 The selections include:

 - Cripps Pink cv. (the original and the improved selection known as Rosy Glow outside of the U.S.)